Skip to main content

 NOTE:

-• The download time depends on your internet bandwidth and the size of the project data.
-The download may take a few hours.
+• Download time depends on your internet bandwidth and the size of the project data.
+Larger archives may take several hours.

-• If a network error occurs during the download, you can go to the browser's download list and resume the download manually (if it does not resume automatically).
+• If a network error occurs, you can resume the download from your browser’s download list (if it does not resume automatically).

-How is data stored in the ZIP Folder?
+How is Data Stored in the Offline Archive?

-To improve backup performance and reduce clutter, data within the Offline Archive is organised in an Explorer-based folder structure, which makes it easier for users to navigate and locate their project data easily.
+• To improve backup performance and reduce clutter, the Offline Archive is delivered using an Explorer-based folder structure.
+This keeps data organised, making it easy to locate files and forms.

 Contains folders for linked projects and their associated files.